 Because they’re unconventional (and often high-risk), alternative investments are typically held by institutional investors and high-net-worth individuals.
-But that doesn’t mean they’re completely out of reach for regular individual investors.
+However, that doesn’t mean they’re out of reach for regular individual investors.
+For certain investors, alternative investments provide the potential opportunity to further diversify their portfolios, boost returns, and look beyond the stock markets to build wealth.

 You can see just how broad the alternative investments category can be.
 One important thing to keep in mind is that each type of alternative comes with its own level of risk and complexity – as well as investment considerations (how they’re traded and valued, their accessibility, liquidity, fees, costs, etc.).

-All that being said, alternative investments do share a few general characteristics.
+Alternative investments do share a few general characteristics.

 Let’s use a piece of artwork as an example.
 It’s relatively illiquid, compared to a traditional asset like stocks, because it may take some time for you to find a buyer.
 It can also be difficult to judge an artwork’s value.
 To find out, you usually have to take the piece to appraisers.
 And you’ll probably run into some disagreements there.
-After all, what is…art?
+After all, what is art?
 Compare this to a stock, whose price you can look up online almost anytime.

 Some people see alternative investments as a way to hedge against inflation and build wealth outside of the traditional financial markets.